-The sticky, lightly smoky maple glaze make this a great “intro” fish recipe.
+- It’s DELISH.
+The sticky, lightly smoky maple glaze gives this recipe serious crowd appeal.

 How to Make Bourbon Glazed Salmon

-This maple bourbon glazed salmon is simple enough for a quick weeknight, while also tasting elevated enough for a special occasion.
+This bourbon salmon recipe is simple enough for a quick weeknight, while also tasting elevated enough for a special occasion.

 - Salmon.
 Rich in omega-3 fatty acids, lean protein, and potassium, salmon is incredibly healthy.
 It’s also extremely versatile and pairs beautifully with the flavors in this bourbon maple glaze.
 Even fish skeptics will enjoy salmon’s mild flavor and light, flaky texture.

 - Bourbon.
-Warm, cozy alluringness that takes salmon from basic to mouth-watering.
+Warm, cozy and alluring, 8 tablespoons bourbon takes this salmon from basic to mouth-watering.

 - Maple Syrup + Brown Sugar.
 Both add delicious sweetness that balances the other flavors and helps the glaze caramelize to perfection.
 Don’t skip the brown sugar; it’s necessary for the glaze to thicken.